-Great news for Minnesota and all Midwestern travelers: Delta is starting nonstop flights from Minneapolis-St. Paul (MSP) to Mexico City (MEX) in June.
+Great news for Minnesota and all Midwestern travelers: Delta is starting nonstop flights from Minneapolis-St. Paul (MSP) to Mexico City (MEX) on Saturday, June 8.

-The airline made it official on Monday, more than 12 hours after flights first went on sale online for service starting June 8.
+The airline made it official back in December, more than 12 hours after flights first went on sale online for service.
 Delta will fly to Mexico City and back in an Airbus A319, equipped with Gogo 2Ku high-speed WiFi.

-At the time of publishing, fares are available for $624 in basic economy (and $50 for standard economy) or 44,000 SkyMiles with $103 in fees/taxes for a main cabin fare.
+At the time of publishing, fares are available for $640 in basic economy (and $60 more for standard economy) or 52,000 SkyMiles with $103 in fees/taxes for a main cabin fare.

 “We’ve heard from our Twin Cities customers that Mexico City is at the top of their most requested destinations and this new service will give them just that and more,” Steve Sear, Delta’s president of Global Sales, said in a statement.
 “At the same time, it allows for more choice and options for customers in many U.S. and Canadian cities through one convenient, easy connection as well as easy connections to dozens of destinations in Mexico thanks to our partnership with Aeromexico.”